ethanperry1/gomin/README.md

 Raise the bar for your code quality and unit test coverage.

-_Warning:_ This library is still in beta and may contain unresolved bugs.
+_Warning:_ This library is still under development and may contain unresolved bugs.

 ## Usage